C-J-Lin/AboutMe/cases.md

 - Assorted competitions under NDA

-*Feel free to contact me for examples and more information*
+*Feel free to contact me for examples and more information [Contact me](contact.md) for a customized quote.*

 [Back](index.md)